CW-Codewalnut/store-sap-backend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have completed the above testing checklist so my code is well tested and I have confidence my code works as I expect in a variety of situations.
 - [ ] I have Eslint and Prettier enabled to run on file save and I have fixed all errors highlighted by Eslint.
-- [ ] I have added complete type defintions without using `any` for all my controllers, models and helper functions.
+- [ ] I have added complete type definitions without using `any` for all my controllers, models and helper functions.
 - [ ] I have deleted all non-descriptive comments and dead code from the files I've touched.
 - [ ] I have rebased my branch with the base branch I want to merge into and all the commits in this PR are my own.